 This was the first Indian restaurant we tried after hearing positive reviews from some of our friends.
 Honestly, I was a bit taken aback by the dingy looking setup and small portion sizes.
 However, after being to other Indian restaurants I realised this is a common theme and you would not be able to find a good value for money because you are in a foreign land.

-That being said, we ordered three dishes; Chili Paneer, Tandoori Prawns and some chicken dish that I do not remember the name of now.
+That being said, we ordered three dishes; Chili Paneer, Tandoori Prawns and some chicken dish (it was probably Kashmiri Chicken) that I do not remember the name of now.
 To eat with those, we ordered Butter Naan and rice was complementary with all the dishes.
 We also got Mango Lassi and Ruhafza Lassi.

 Chili Paneer was a new dish for me and I liked it but I just wished that the chilies were cooked a little bit more.
 Anyways, I am a sucker for prawns and I do not leave any opportunity of eating them.
 Tandoori Prawns were hot and spicy but it was apparent that they had not been marinated for long enough as the flesh itself did not contain much flavour.